fish546-2018/hj-pangolin/README.md

 ### Developing SNPs in multiple species of pangolins for population differentiation

-The goal of this project is to build a reproducible pipeline that takes whole genome sequence data from pangolins and identifies single nucleotide polymorphisms (SNPs) for use in genetic assignment tests.
+The goal of this project is to build a reproducible pipeline that takes whole genome sequence data from pangolins and identifies single nucleotide polymorphisms (SNPs) between two species.

 #### Objectives